 Read on to learn more about our various health care law specialties, or contact us to discuss how we can help your organization.
 The experienced and knowledgeable Capozzi Adler team is here to assist you with our legal services for the dynamic and challenging health care industry.

 Because the overall effectiveness of your facility’s accounts receivable is founded upon the strength of your Admission Agreement forms, we’re here to consult with you on how to effectively modify yours to protect the financial interests of your facility.
 When properly executed by all parties, your Admissions Agreement is a valid contract that provides your nursing facility with certain rights as a creditor and claimant under state and federal laws.

-We serve as counsel for assisted living providers.
+We serve as counsel for assisted living and personal care home providers.
 In fact, we were formerly General Counsel for the Pennsylvania Assisted Living Association.
 At Capozzi Adler, we have worked closely with providers and government staff to develop new laws and regulations for assisted living in Pennsylvania.

 Collections and Management of Accounts Receivable

 Our firm’s specialized attorneys provide collections and debt recovery services to our health care and commercial clients.
 We work directly with our clients to develop collection strategies, provide advice as to specific aging accounts, and take the appropriate courses of action to liquidate accounts receivable and recover outstanding debt.
 We also conduct cost-benefit analyses to ensure collection efforts are cost-effective and timely.

 In sum, our collections staff provides a legal service not found at general collection agencies.
 We’re experienced in creditors’ rights, civil litigation, debt collection laws, asset searches, and the diverse regulatory, contractual, and family-related issues common in health care and long-term care collections.
 Our attorneys are knowledgeable in the laws related to Medicaid, Medicare, Social Security, and other payer sources.